 When thinking about changing careers, you may feel as though you’re facing a whole host of uncertainties.
-Understandably, you may not feel 100% confident.
-It is important to remember that making a career change is a big leap and one that takes a tremendous amount of courage.
+Understandably, you may not feel 100% confident about your decision or even your abilities.
+It’s important to remember that making a career change is a big step and one that takes a tremendous amount of courage.

-It’s okay not to feel overly confident right now.
-Confidence requires nurturing by showing yourself all the reasons you can achieve your goals and reach your future potential.
+Confidence, like everything in life, is something that needs practice.
+It requires nurturing by showing yourself all the reasons you can achieve your goals and reach your potential.

-To give you a helping hand, we have compiled a short list of tips to help you maintain a good level of confidence throughout this process.
+To give you a helping hand, we have compiled a short list of confidence tips to help you stay on track throughout the career-changing process.

-Just like a regular job hunt, you may face knock-backs and rejections.
-You must remain positive in your job search; you will get where you want to be eventually, it just might take a bit of persistence to find a role that is best suited to you.
+Just like a regular job hunt, you may face knockbacks and rejections.
+It’s important to remain positive in your job search.
+You will get where you want to be eventually, it just might take a bit of persistence to find a role that is best suited to you.
 Furthermore, having a significant amount of work experience behind you will stand you in great stead against other candidates.
-Remind yourself that you’ve come this far, so why give up now?
+Remind yourself how far you’ve come.
+Why give up now?

 Especially with an interview, focus on everything that could go well.
 There’s no point in thinking about what could go wrong; you will only stress yourself out more than necessary.

-Picture all the possible positive outcomes and the steps you will take to get there.
-This will help you keep calm when approaching challenging or nervewracking opportunities, as you will feel like you have done it before.
-Imagine yourself being relaxed and optimistic and more often than not this will translate into real life.
+Picture all the possible positive outcomes and the steps you’re going to take to get there.
+This will help you keep calm when approaching challenging or nerve-wracking opportunities, as you’ll feel like you’ve done it before.
+Imagine yourself being relaxed and optimistic and, more often than not, this will translate into real life.

 Expanding your network to include individuals in your new field can provide valuable support and insights.
-You can go to them for advice and guidance to aid you in your new career venture, as who better to ask than those with experience and expertise in the specific sector?
+You can go to them for advice and guidance to aid you in your new career venture.
+Who better to ask than those with experience and expertise in the specific sector?
 Furthermore, once you have settled into a new role, many may become useful contacts for years to come.